About Us

 Our History

-Per the Service’s commitment to provide a contribution towards the implementation of the Multiple Species Conservation Program (MSCP), studies to establish the San Diego NWR were initiated in 1995.
-A Concept Plan for the San Diego NWR, which included the Vernal Pools and Otay-Sweetwater planning areas, was distributed to government agencies, tribes, interested citizens, and landowners within and adjacent to the planning areas.
-The Otay-Sweetwater Unit represented the largest expanse of undeveloped land in the MSCP planning area and was considered one of the MSCP’s cornerstone conservation areas.
+In support of the U.S. Fish and Wildlife Service’s commitment to the Multiple Species Conservation Program (MSCP), studies to establish the refuge began in 1995.
+A Concept Plan for the refuge, which included the Vernal Pools and Otay-Sweetwater planning areas, was shared with government agencies, tribes, landowners, and interested citizens.
+The Otay-Sweetwater Unit represented the largest remaining undeveloped land in the MSCP planning area and was considered one of its cornerstone conservation areas.

-In 1992, approximately 1,830 acres of undeveloped land owned by Home Federal Savings and Loan were placed in Federal receivership under the control of the Resolution Trust Corporation.
+In 1992, approximately 1,830 acres of undeveloped land owned by Home Federal Savings and Loan were placed in federal receivership under the Resolution Trust Corporation.
 These parcels were identified as a core biological resource area.
-The Service recognized that the acquisition of these lands would prevent the loss of habitats critically important to the recovery of listed species and would represent an important contribution by the Federal government to the MSCP.
-Based on the sensitivity of the biological resources present on the parcels, as well as the importance of this area to the implementation of the MSCP, the Service entered into a purchase agreement with the Resolution Trust Corporation and on April 10, 1996 approximately 1,826 acres were acquired by the Service and marked the establishment of the San Diego National Wildlife Refuge.
+The Service recognized that acquiring these lands would protect critical habitats for listed species and provide a significant federal contribution to the MSCP.
+Based on the sensitivity of these resources and their importance to the MSCP, the Service entered into a purchase agreement with the Resolution Trust Corporation.
+On April 10, 1996, approximately 1,826 acres were acquired, marking the official establishment of the San Diego National Wildlife Refuge.

 Other Facilities in this Complex